JonathanSContreras/reo-hackathon-rescue-mingo/CodeCrisis.md

 **GOAL:** Visualize where Mingo is trapped inside the AI simulation.

 **CHALLENGE:** The AI has tampered with the map.
 Some locations are **incorrectly marked, and the real coordinates are off by a few digits**.
 Your task is to write a script to:
-1. **Validate the coordinates** from Phase 1 using an external API (like OpenStreetMap or Google Maps API).
+1. **Validate the coordinates** from Phase 1 using an external API (like OpenStreetMap or Google Maps API). *See the hint for help on how to get the latitude and longitude of the location from Phase 1.*
 2. **Correct any coordinate errors** by cross-checking them with real-world locations.
 3. **Render the correct location on a map** using Folium, Matplotlib, or any other mapping tool.

+💡 **Hint:** Taking the name of the location from Phase 1, you can find the latitude and longitude by going to google.com/maps and dropping a pin (by clicking on the building) and then right clicking to get the location information.

 🔹 **Bonus:** Add interactive zoom and a pop-up label explaining the location.